jcs/no_color/index.md

 	does not need to care about `NO_COLOR`, because it will only ever be adding color when instructed to do so (as it should be).

+3. **Should the presence of `NO_COLOR` disable other styling such as bold, underline, and italic?**

+	No.
+	This standard only signals the user's intention regarding adding ANSI color to text output.

 ## Color libraries supporting `NO_COLOR` to disable default color output

 Software using these libraries to output color inherently support disabling